-Editor’s note: Jan Lundy and Jeanette Banashak will present our new 4-part webinar series “Spiritual Companionship for the Spiritually Independent” starting March 28, 2019.
-Here, she outlines her own journey to spiritual independence.
+Editor’s note: Jan Lundy and Jeanette Banashak are the presenters of our 4-part webinar series “Spiritual Companionship for the Spiritually Independent.”
+Here, Jan outlines her own journey to spiritual independence.

 In recent years, I have come to claim myself as a “spiritually independent” person, not by birth, but by choice; someone who has followed her own “yellow brick road” to the divine.
 This has not been an easy path to walk especially when you’ve been raised and work in a conservatively Christian part of the world.
 Upon first meeting, a common query from people in my area is “Which church do you go to?”, for one is often identified by church or parish.